- This event has passed.

 July 26 @ 7:00 pm - 8:00 pm

 During the pandemic, the lack of investment in public health infrastructure, including health care for all, has had deadly consequences for tens of thousands of people.
 The $22.42 billion the U.S. will be spending this year to upgrade its first-strike nuclear arsenal could pay for 624 million corona virus tests, 747, 633 covid-19 hospital stays, or 6.6 BILLION N95 masks.
 This has to change.
 Our lives and security depend on it.

-Join Bill Hartung of the Center for International Policy, Elaine Scarry of Harvard University, and Joseph Gerson of the Campaign for Peace, Disarmament and common Security for our Health Care, not Nuclear Warfare webinar July 26.
+Join Bill Hartung of the Center for International Policy, Elaine Scarry of Harvard University, Joseph Gerson of the Campaign for Peace, Disarmament and common Security, and Shailly Gupta Barnes of the Kairos Center for our Health Care, not Nuclear Warfare webinar July 26.

 William Hartung is Director of the Arms and Security Project at the Center for International Policy, is also a senior adviser to the center’s Security Assistance Monitor.
 He is the author of Prophets of War: Lockheed Martin and the Making of the Military-Industrial Complex (Nation Books, 2011) and co-editor, with Miriam Pemberton, of Lessons from Iraq: Avoiding the Next War (Paradigm Press, 2008).
 Previous books include And Weapons for All (HarperCollins, 1995), a critique of U.S. arms sales policies from the Nixon through Clinton administrations.